 Melissa & Doug Suspend Family Board Game

-Less of a traditional board game and more of a see-how-high-you-can-build it game in the vain of Jenga.
+Less of a traditional board game and more of a see-how-high-you-can-build-it game in the vein of Jenga.
 The idea is simple: there’s a stand and two dozen notched wire pieces to hang from it.
 Up to four players take turns hanging pieces, building a thin, tree-like structure in the process.
 As the game progresses, it becomes more and more difficult to place additional pieces without the entire structure falling.
 It’s a lot of fun and, better yet, requires very little to get started.
 Ages: 8+

 All you need to play Quirkle is a flat surface large enough to fit the game’s 108 wooden blocks, which are broken up into groups of six different shapes in six different colors.
 It’s a simple matching game, the object of which is to lay down as many blocks as possible.
 Players take turns trying to match their blocks with the blocks on the board (to begin, the first player plops down a matching pair on the table).
 If it sounds complicated, it isn’t.
 What it is, however, is a surprising amount of fun for kids who enjoy both color- and shape-matching as well as a good dose of competition.
 Ages: 6+